 High operating margin

-Visa saw its revenue rise by 6% and its operating income rise by 7% in fiscal 2Q16 compared to fiscal 2Q15.
-The company’s operating expenses rose by 6% during the same period, mainly due to higher personnel, network, general, and administrative costs.
+Visa saw its revenue rise by 11% and its operating income grow by 47% in 4Q15, as compared to 4Q14.
+The company’s operating expenses fell by 23% during the same period mainly due to higher litigation costs in 4Q14.

 Visa achieved total revenue of $13.9 billion in the last fiscal year.
-Here’s how some of Visa’s peers in the payment-processing industry fared in terms of revenue:
+Here’s how some of Visa’s peers in the payment-processing industry fared with their revenues in the last fiscal year:

 Together, these companies account for 2.3% of the SPDR Dow Jones Industrial Average ETF (DIA).